Treatment of Gastroenterology in hospitals Japan

 Soon Chun Hyang University Hospital Seoul South Korea, Seoul

-Foreign patients in year 16000
+International patients per year 16000

-Price segment Middle
+Price segment Mid-range

 RSDHC-SJMC-CarousalBanner.jpg